Our doctors are currently seeing patients through in-person and video visits.

 Endoscopic Weight Loss Procedures

-If you cannot have bariatric surgery and have a body mass index (BMI) between 30 and 40 (obese, but not morbidly obese), you may be able to have an endoscopic procedure.
-An interventional endoscopist performs these procedures without incisions, inserting a flexible scope through your mouth into your esophagus to perform the procedure in your stomach.
+If bariatric surgery is not an option for you and you have a body mass index (BMI) between 30 and 40 (obese, but not significantly overweight), you may be able to have an endoscopic procedure.
+An interventional endoscopist performs these procedures, inserting a flexible scope through your mouth into your esophagus to perform the procedure in your stomach.
 These include:

 - Intragastric balloon

-NewYork-Presbyterian is a leading international center for the clinical investigation of obesity and diabetes treatment.
+Columbia University and Weill Cornell Medicine are leading international centers for the clinical investigation of obesity and diabetes treatment.
 Several clinical trials are currently underway.
 Your doctor will let you know if you are eligible to participate in a clinical trial of an innovative and promising weight loss approach.